Islandora/migrate_islandora_csv/README.md

 #### Source

-The `source` section contains the configuration needed to create a Drupal source plugin that will extract the data.
+The `source` section contains the information needed to configure a Drupal source plugin that will extract the data.
 A source plugin provides "rows" of data to processing plugins so that they can be worked on.
 In this case, we're using the `csv` source plugin, which very literally uses rows, however you can have source plugins that work with other data formats like XML and JSON.
 Look at the config from this section.
 ```yml
 source:
   plugin: csv